 It can be seen from Figure 10 that the optical system has the greatest distortion at a field of view of 21°, which is -3.231%.

-3.2.3.3 Modulation transfer function（MTF）
+3.2.3.3 Modulation transfer function

 The modulation transfer function (MTF) is a function that describes the contrast transfer ability of an optical system to targets of different spatial frequencies.
 In a static star simulator, it represents the ability of the simulator's optical system to transfer the contrast of the input star points (which can be regarded as objects with certain spatial frequency information) to the output image plane.
 MTF is used to measure the transmission efficiency of optical systems for signals of different spatial frequencies.
 A higher MTF value indicates that the energy distribution of star points is more concentrated, which is conducive to improving the single-star spread Angle of the star simulator.
 When the MTF value is low, it may cause star point blurring or energy diffusion phenomena, thereby reducing the single-star spread Angle of the star simulator.
 Spatial frequency is usually measured in terms of the number of pairs of lines per millimeter (lp/mm), indicating the number of pairs of black and white lines per unit length.